-We list of agencies the prevent eviction.
+Below find a list of eviction preventions agencies.
 There are many people struggling and need assistance with rent or mortgage payments.
 If you are facing eviction, and cannot pay your most important bill, you probably need immediate help!
 There are many organizations both private and public, that are in place, to support families through financial hardships.

 How to Find Rent Assistance in your State